-Very often we see folks that will complain of severe, crippling, and debilitating back pain.
+We often see folks that will complain of severe, crippling, and debilitating back pain.
 Along with

-pain in the back, often it even travels all the way to the foo.
-With the pain comes endless amounts of
+pain in the back, often it travels all the way to the floor.
+With the pain comes endless

-pills, missed sleep, missed vacations, and just plain old depression.
+pills, missed sleep, vacations, and just plain old depression.